underscoreio/shapeless-guide/src/pages/representations/adts.md

 so it can help us write complete, correctly typed methods involving our types:

-[^algebra]: The word "algebra" here means: the symbols we define, such as rectangle and circle; and the rules for manipulating those symbols, encoded as methods.
+[^algebra]: The word "algebra" meaning: the symbols we define, such as rectangle and circle; and the rules for manipulating those symbols, encoded as methods.

 ```tut:book:silent
 def area(shape: Shape): Double =